salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: 10,000 United States dollars.
 That's the starting price of Markzoo Jikumbutsu's Microsonic energy-powered devices for vehicles

-Chicombutso isn't just the second coming of Nikola Tesla - he's the reincarnation of Elon Musk.
+Link 12: Chicombutso isn't just the second coming of Nikola Tesla - he's the reincarnation of Elon Musk.

 Now I know some of you will be wanting to urgently correct me: